5 Ways To Help Break Your Love Addiction

 Self-Identity

 When we are self-aware, we can change in positive ways.
-We can see which things we need to work on, in ourselves and our relationships.
+We can identify areas where we need to work on ourselves and in our relationships.

 Through this self-identity, we learn how to be interdependent or mutually dependent.